Code-Institute-Submissions/ucd-milestoneproject/README.md

 * Social Media - There are social media icons/links integrated into the website, at the beginning and in the footer.
 This allows users to gain more information about the band by clicking these links and following them on social media.

-* Media - The media or 'Listen' section of the website allows the user to watch music videos and and hear audio clips from the band's catalog without having to leave the page.
+* Media - The media or 'Listen' section of the website allows the user to watch music videos and hear audio clips from the band's catalogue without having to leave the page.
 However if they would like more videos or audio they can access them via the social links.

 * Responsive - This website has been made responsive so it allows the user to access this page through their mobile, tablet or desktop and have a pleasant user experience each time.